nautobot/nautobot/nautobot/docs/user-guide/administration/installation/health-checks.md

 - the server is running
 - and the server can connect to the database
-- and all Django migrations have been applied
+- and all Django migrations have been applied (check added in Nautobot 2.2)
 - and the server can connect to Redis
 - and the server can write to an appropriate location on the filesystem
 - and the server is not too busy handling other requests to respond to this request.